BT-001 in solid tumors

 |Target: CTLA-4, GM-CSF||Status: Phase 1||Partner: Transgene|

 MABS + Oncolytic virus to target solid tumors

 Project status and outlook

-In March 2021, the first patient was enrolled to the ongoing Phase 1/2a open-label, multicenter, dose-escalation study evaluating BT 001 as a single agent and in combination with pembrolizumab.
+In May 2021, the Investigational New Drug (IND) application for BT-001 was granted by the U.S. Food and Drug Administration (FDA).
+The IND will allow patients in the U.S. to be enrolled into the ongoing Phase 1/2a clinical trial.
+Since March 2021, patients are enrolled to the ongoing Phase 1/2a open-label, multicenter, dose-escalation study evaluating BT-001 as a single agent and in combination with pembrolizumab.
 The study (NCT04725331) is currently enrolling patients at sites in France and Belgium.
-An IND submission will follow in the U.S. The first Phase 1 data is expected H1 2022.
+The first Phase 1 data is expected H1 2022.

 Evaluating the safety and tolerability